mgorav/kafka-stream-window/README.md

 ## What is this app?

-Spring Cloud Stream Kafka demonstrating the windowing concept.
+Spring Cloud Stream Kafka demonstrating the windowing concept: rolling & hopping.

 ## Running the app: